Trusted Guidance for Doing Good

 - Informed Community Change: Guiding nonprofits, foundations, institutions, and neighborhood groups in using data to do good

 We have also been proud to spearhead many first-of-their-kind leadership roles and publications that benefit the field of philanthropy.
 These include the Frey Chair for Family Philanthropy and the W.K.
 Kellogg Community Philanthropy Chair, both of which support original research in the field, such as the NextGen report on new donors.
-The Foundation Review is also the first peer-reviewed journal of philanthropy and is published by the Johnson Center.
+Additionally, the Johnson Center’s quarterly publication, The Foundation Review, is the first peer-reviewed journal of philanthropy.

 The Dorothy A. Johnson Center for Philanthropy aims to be a global leader in helping individuals and organizations understand, strengthen, and advance philanthropy.